 Warning: This example only works for python based turrets.
-Please refer to your turret documentation if you use anything else
+Please refer to your turret documentation if you use anything else oct pack-turrets /path/to/oct/project

 OCT provides a simple way to package your turrets and set them ready to fire, the oct-pack-turrets command.
 It generates tar files based on your configuration file.
 Those tar files are the turrets, ready to fire at your command.